 Being tardy, having conflicts with partners and other Instaworkers, and behaving (including your appearance) unprofessionally during on your gigs will negatively impact you qualifying for a shift lead position.

 Leads are selected based on a number of different factors:

-How is a Shift Lead different from an Event Captain?
+How is a Shift Lead different from an Onsite Captain?

-Much like a line cook is a different position from a server, Event Captains are a distinct, uniquely vetted position that Instawork partners can order.
-Event Captains have unique responsibilities during the gig, and partners typically expect them to spend 100% of their time managing staff and ensuring the event happens according to plan.
+Much like a line cook is a different position from a server, Onsite Captains are a distinct, uniquely vetted position that Instawork partners can order.
+Onsite Captains have unique responsibilities during the gig, and partners typically expect them to spend 100% of their time managing staff and ensuring the event happens according to plan.

 Alternatively, a shift lead is not a unique role, and shift leads are not booked by Instawork partners.
 On large or more complicated gigs, the Operations team will select or assign a professional to be the shift lead.
 While the lead does have additional responsibilities, they will work the gig in their assigned role. (e.g. A line cook shift lead will work in the kitchen during the gig.)

 (Please note that Onsite Captains are manually interviewed, trained and selected by our Operations team based on prior experience, if there is availability)